gleam-lang/website/cheatsheets/gleam-for-go-users.md

 Gleam will check the type annotation to ensure that it matches the type of the assigned value.
-It does not need annotations to type check your code, but you may find it useful to annotate variables to hint to the compiler that you want a specific type to be inferred.
+It does not need annotations to type check your code, but you may find them useful for documentation purposes.

 ## Functions